 Dr. Megan Bowman is Van Andel Research Institute’s Bioinformatics and Biostatistics Core manager.
 She earned her Ph.D. from the University of Wisconsin-Madison and completed postdoctoral research in genomics and bioinformatics with the United States Department of Agriculture and Michigan State University prior to joining the core in 2016.
 Her research focuses on the development and application of computational tools to advance translational research.
 Megan also serves as an instructor in Van Andel Institute Graduate School (VAIGS), focusing on bioinformatics and genomics education related to biomedical research.

 Dr. Corinne Esquibel earned a B.S. in biology from Truman State University followed by a Ph.D. in molecular and cellular pharmacology from University of Wisconsin-Madison, where she studied circuit-level neuroscience using optical imaging methods.
 She then joined the Laboratory for Optical and Computational Instrumentation (LOCI) at University of Wisconsin as a postdoctoral researcher under the mentorship of Kevin W. Eliceiri.
 In addition to designing and implementing intravital, in vivo, ex vivo and in vitro imaging studies for a range of research applications, Corinne focused a significant portion of her training on the effective management of microscopy core facilities.
-In 2017, she joined Van Andel Research Institute as manager of its Confocal Microscopy and Quantitative Imaging Core, which provides comprehensive imaging services to investigators at the VARI and their collaborators.
+In 2017, she joined Van Andel Research Institute as manager of its Optical Imaging Core, which provides comprehensive imaging services to investigators at the VARI and their collaborators.

 Huilin Li is an internationally recognized structural biologist with more than 20 years of experience in cryo-electron microscopy (cryo-EM).
 His current work focuses primarily on the structural basis of DNA replication, the bacterial proteasome system and regulation and modification of the Notch receptor.